SvizelPritula/versed/README.md

 [Versed](https://crates.io/crates/versed) is a tool for generating DTO type definitions in Rust and TypeScript based on a schema description in a simple custom language based on algebraic data types.
+The types it generates can be serialized to JSON, using [Serde](https://serde.rs/) in Rust and `JSON.serialize(…)` in TypeScript, and deserialized again in any supported language.

 ## Example